Our world is changing at faster pace than ever. In order to keep up, we are continually adapting to new technology and the changing industries.

 5. Try and fail, a lot

 The best way to get better at things is to keep trying and failing until you improve.
-This increases your creative thinking and shows your coworkers that you don’t give up easily and are willing to improve.
+This enhances your creative thinking and shows your coworkers that you don’t give up easily and are willing to improve.

 The ability to take failure and turn it around is one of the best qualities of any leader.